-My work revolves around concepts of time, spirituality, and the tension between dichotomies, especially measured time and lived time.
-To evoke those conceptual tensions, I place abstract painted and drawn elements in formal tension with found objects in works that range from 3 to 6 feet in height.
-Fragmentation, created by cutting and then hand or machine sewing together rough-edged materials, embodies temporal ruptures.
-Viewers can become absorbed in the timeless experience of the ethereal colors and expressive forms, but three-dimensional elements impinging on their space will call for them to think about their own body’s unfolding relationship to the object over time.
+The tension between measured time and lived time is the at the heart of my painting practice in which I place abstract painted and drawn elements in tension with found objects in works that range from 3 to 6 feet in height.
+The fragmentation of materials, cut and sewn, or adhered back together, embody temporal ruptures and repairs.
+Viewers can become absorbed in the timeless experience of the ethereal colors and expressive forms, and three-dimensional elements impinging on their space will eventually call for them to think about historical components and their own body’s unfolding relationship to the object over time.
 My long-standing interest in temporality has been reshaped in recent years with the urgency of climate change and my reflections on the Anthropocene.
-Incorporating discarded materials in my work, I consider the life span of our debris in contrast to our own.
+Incorporating found objects, three dimensional qualities, synergic relationships, I think about the life span of our debris in contrast to our own.

 Picasso said that no art is truly abstract because the artist always starts from something.
 I usually establish a piece with imagery from life or sketches, which I alter in a painterly language, both with a conscious and intuitive flow of materials and via a conscious level of semiotics.
 Some of the altered relationships are formalist structures.
 The formal elements are those, when transformed; evolve as signifiers in my work.
 Using this process in artwork leads to tensions between the representational and abstract.
 My work lies between the two.
 The application, variety, and reworking of materials is crucial.
 It is extremely complex, leading to visible transparency and multiple layers.